What city I really liked was Dingle, best place in all of Ireland, hands down. (So pretty!)

 After Jameson we went to a fabulous place called the Queen of Tarts.
 Delicious, delicious tarts...

 And of course we had to do the Guinness tour.
 The bar at the top of the factory overlooked Dublin, the view was better than the beer.
 Guinness = gross.
+My Guinness with a shamrock top.

 We found it!
 After getting off the bus we tried to go through at least 3 wrong gates before finally finding the right one.